Branding & Rebranding

 PERCENT OF PROJECTS

-I create beautiful work for extraordinary clients.
-To do so, I have developed a well articulated process for moving work through the shop, built on an interactive and iterative system of checks and balances, and honed from 30 years of experience working in the advertising and design business for some of the largest agencies in the country, on some of the biggest accounts in the world.
-This experience allows me to guide you and your team through the concepting to the production cycle, coming to agreement on each level before moving on to the next.
+The Pitzer Design process creates beautiful work for extraordinary clients.
+To do so, we have developed a well articulated process for moving work through the shop, built on an interactive and iterative system of checks and balances, and honed from 30 years of experience working in the advertising and design business for some of the largest agencies in the country, on some of the biggest accounts in the world.
+This experience allows our team to guide you and your team through the concepting to the production cycle, coming to agreement on each level before moving on to the next.
 It is fast and efficient and allows for the creation of the best possible work.

-My costs are extremely competitive and my methods for compensation quite flexible.
-Most of my clients have preferred to work under a project basis or monthly fee which covers all design and meeting time.
+Our costs are extremely competitive and our methods for compensation quite flexible.
+Most of our clients have preferred to work under a project basis or monthly fee which covers all design and meeting time.
 If applicable, that fee is then rebated against earned media commissions.
 Outside costs are billed at cost plus 20% and all costs are estimated and approved by the client — in advance.

-My process is simple, yet it allows me to deliver the highest level of service and the best work to my clients possible, in exchange for fair and reasonable compensation.
+Our process is simple, yet it allows our team to deliver the highest level of service and the best work to our clients possible, in exchange for fair and reasonable compensation.

 Parallax portfolio website created for www.Great-Copy.com